|

 to document the programmer's intent.

-directives indicate horizontal alignment and are
+LAYOUT_CENTER directives indicate horizontal alignment and are

 mutually exclusive.
-Similarly, the LAYOUT_TOP
+Similarly, the LAYOUT_TOP,

-, and LAYOUT_VCENTER
+LAYOUT_BOTTOM, and LAYOUT_VCENTER directives

 indicate vertical alignment and are mutually exclusive.